brer4449/Fitness/Master/README.md

 ## General Info

 This application is meant to track one's daily workout routine.
 One can simply add their workout and modify what their workout looks like.
-They cana also look back at previous workouts to see what activities were performed and for how long.
+They can also look back at previous workouts to see what activities were performed and for how long.
 This app is intended to organize one's workout regimen.

 ## Instructions